dh-epfl-students/dhlab-image-captioning/README.md

     `python3 CLIP/test_clip.py --clip --create_csv <filename.csv> <type-of-change>`
 - - When wanting to load a csv file, this command will print the report, and display the confusion matrix and f1 scores <br />
     `python3 CLIP/test_clip.py --load_csv <file_path>`
-- - Opens the list of desired images from the test data, specified inside the image_paths variable `python3 CLIP/test_clip.py --open_images`
+- - Opens the list of desired images from the test data, specified inside the image_paths variable <br />
+    `python3 CLIP/test_clip.py --open_images`

 - To run the test_languages.py, execute the following command in your terminal, adjusting the main() as needed: <br />